-If that is the case, the parties will then be invited to propose all evidence they wish to use to support their claims and the judge will decide, for each piece of evidence, whether to admit it or not.
+If that is the case, the parties will then be invited to propose all evidence they wish to use to support their claims, and the judge will, for each piece of evidence, decide whether to admit it.
 The admissibility of the evidence proposed by each party is one of the key aspects to be decided at the preliminary hearing.

 At the end of the preliminary hearing, the judge sets a date for the trial.

 The purpose of the trial will be to examine the evidence submitted by the parties, including the cross-examination of the parties, witnesses and experts.

 Once the evidence has been examined, the parties give their concluding remarks verbally on the disputed facts, as well as their closing arguments on the points of law on which their claims, which cannot be altered at this point, are based.

 Judgment is normally handed down within two to six months after the trial, depending on the workload of the court.

 Provisional enforcement of the judgment

 Under Spanish law, it is possible to apply for the provisional enforcement of the judgment, which should be granted automatically by the court unless one of the limited exceptions set out in the Civil Procedure Act applies.
 One of those exceptions is a judgment declaring the invalidity of a patent, which cannot be provisionally enforced.

 The basic rule is that the 'loser pays' the legal costs of the winner, unless the judge considers that exceptional circumstances exist and decides otherwise.
 In its judgment of 28 February 2018, the Barcelona Court of Appeal (Section 15) highlighted that if the judge deviates from the general rule, he or she must explain and justify the reasons.